 Adelaide’s traditionally been called the City of Churches, but that should probably be updated to the City of Pubs.
 The South Australian capital boasts a higher density of bars per capita than any other city in Australia, including more than 70 watering holes in the city centre alone, particularly around the lively Hindley St area.
 Adelaide’s also a Mecca for sports lovers with the newly redeveloped Adelaide Oval just across the river, so knock back a pint (or six) of Coopers with the locals before heading to a game of cricket or footy.

 Well, okay, the 400-metre ascent to the ‘summit’ of Mount Lofty isn’t exactly scaling Everest, but your friends back home don’t need to know that.
-The 4km trail meanders through Stringybark forest, beneath ferns, past waterfalls and along streams on its way from Waterfall Gully to Mount Lofty, rewarding you with a panoramic view of Adelaide at the top... as well as the chance to pop into Cleland Conservation Park for some koala cuddles.
+The 4km trail meanders through Stringybark forest, beneath ferns, past waterfalls and along streams on its way from Waterfall Gully to Mount Lofty, rewarding you with a panoramic view of Adelaide at the top.
 Keen to rehydrate after a hike?
-Take this bushwalk through the Morialta Conservation Park to end the day at the eco-certified Sinclair’s Gully Winery.
+Take a bushwalk through the Morialta Conservation Park to end the day at the eco-certified Sinclair’s Gully Winery.

 You can’t miss the South Australian Museum as you’re strolling down North Terrace – it’s the building with the giant sculpture fountain of Ichthyosaur vertebrae out the front.
 Inside, the museum has been educating visitors for more than 150 years with a collection of four million items, including the world’s biggest gallery of Indigenous Australian objects and specimens celebrating one of the oldest continuously living cultures on the planet.
 Right next door, Adelaide Uni, the State Library, Art Gallery, and Migration Museum are also worth a visit for the colonial-era sandstone architecture alone.